-WEP Principle How Gulf Bank reflects its commitment to the principle High-level corporate leadership Overall women in managerial positions have increased by 1.12% in comparison with 2021.
-A new female Board Member has been appointed in 2022 - Ms. Reem Abdullah Al Saleh.
-Treat all women and men fairly at work without discrimination A new internal Equality Policy for equal pay and benefits was formulated.
-Gulf Bank's HR Department is committed to treating all women and men fairly at work, in alignment with international human rights principles.
-This includes providing equal opportunities for career advancement, eliminating gender-based discrimination, promoting equal pay and benefits for both genders fairly, and fostering a work environment that is free gender bias or harassment.
-Employee health, well-being and safety Gulf Bank's female employees are provided with medical insurance and maternity leaves.
-In addition, the walkathon organized during the breast cancer awareness month promotes employee health and well-being.
-Education and training for career advancement 81 employees were provided with women empowerment and leadership trainings in 2022.
-In addition, a total of 24 female employees received education and career advancement courses during 2022.
-(A detailed list of these courses is provided in Appendix F. ) Enterprise development, supply chain and marketing practices N/A Community initiatives and advocacy Gulf Bank sponsored a panel discussion on female leadership in the diplomatic corps and lit up our headquarter in orange in support of "Orange the World" initiative.
-Moreover, the Bank organized an event called "Levelling the Playing Field" where leaders from the Bank participated by sharing their wisdom and success stories in relation to empowering women.
-The Bank also sponsored a panel discussion organized by the Soroptimist Kuwait association for community development.
-The panel discussed female leaders in the diplomatic corps.
-Measurement and reporting The Bank continues to measure and report the Bank's gender statistics on a yearly basis as part of its sustainability reports.
+WEP Principle How Gulf Bank reflects it High-level corporate leadership Overall women in manage son with 2021.
+A new fema Reem Abdullah Al Saleh.
+Treat all women and men fairly at work without discrimination A new internal Equality Po Bank's HR Department is o work, in alignment with int providing equal opportunit der-based discrimination, fairly, and fostering a work Employee health, well-being and safety Gulf Bank's female emplo ternity leaves.
+In addition, awareness month promot Education and training for career advancement 81 employees were provid- ings in 2022.
+In addition, a and career advancement of es is provided in Appendix Enterprise development, supply chain and marketing practices N/A Community initiatives and advocacy Gulf Bank sponsored a par corps and lit up our headq initiative.
+Moreover, the Ba Field" where leaders from success stories in relation panel discussion organized ty development.
+The panel Measurement and reporting The Bank continues to me yearly basis as part of its s ts commitment to the principle erial positions have increased by 1.12% in compariale Board Member has been appointed in 2022 - Ms.